MicrosoftDocs/win32/desktop-src/NetMon2/imonitor-onstart.md

 ---
-Description: 'The OnStart method is an optional method that can be implemented by the monitor.
-The MCSVC calls this method to request that the monitor start the capture.' ms.assetid: '992ee27e-aaba-4e65-989b-e3f0fbd542ea'
+Description: The OnStart method is an optional method that can be implemented by the monitor.
+The MCSVC calls this method to request that the monitor start the capture. ms.assetid: 992ee27e-aaba-4e65-989b-e3f0fbd542ea
-title: 'IMonitor::OnStart method'
+title: IMonitorOnStart method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IMonitor::OnStart method